We now live in a constantly and increasingly connected world.

 There is a clear downside of being constantly connected through new technology.
 In my mind, it is vital for all of us – especially creatives and marketers – to find time to be idle in order to really allow ideas to flourish.

 The enabling power of connectivity and increasing relentless nature of our lives makes it harder to find the space to allow good ideas to seed, incubate, and grow.
-In this ‘always on’ world, we must make time to regularly turn off the taps and make a conscious effort to carve out this sort of time for themselves.
+In this ‘always on’ world, we must make time to regularly turn off the taps and make a conscious effort to carve out this sort of time for ourselves.

 Many writers have focused on this topic and there are countless books offering nuggets of wisdom on how best to approach the challenge of optimizing our relationship with work.
 “Mindfulness” is a buzzy topic among many who find the treadmill of today a draining and often less productive road to travel.
-In fact, it’s big business and analysts of the ‘meditation market’ forecast an 11.4% average yearly growth in the USA alone, reaching $2.08 billion by 2022.
+In fact, big business and analysts of the ‘meditation market’ forecast an 11.4% average yearly growth in the USA alone, reaching $2.08 billion by 2022.

 One overarching truth is that we are all wired differently and, whilst many pieces of advice will work for some, they won’t necessarily work for all.
 With that caveat, there are, I believe, some simple pieces of wisdom that do often find a common denominator.